 Mama na Mtoto worked in Mwanza, Tanzania, a region that reported especially high rates of death during pregnancy and childbirth, newborn deaths and malnutrition.
 Our activities involved communities, health workers and leaders working together towards a unified goal of promoting mother and child health.

 Our 3 key areas of activity:

-Each community selected their own health volunteer.
-This volunteer is trained for three weeks then returns to his/her community to promote health to local households.
-Volunteer community health workers provide a critical link between communities and health facilities.
-The result is big change in communities including increased visits to local facilities for care and deliveries.
+Each community selected their own health volunteer, who trained for three weeks before returning to his/her community to promote health to local households.
+This resulted in significant change in communities, including increased visits to local facilities for care and deliveries.